aforward9600/pokemonpalette/README.md

 - fixed some text in the saffron house with the pidgey
 - fixed some badge house guy text
 - fixed map objects and text in celadon
+- +1 turn to sleep counter since attacks can happen on wakeup (preserves effective sleep accuracy)

 #Bugfixes: